annaspiers/NEON-NIWO-misclass/README.md

 # NEON-NIWO-misclass

-Here we develop a joint classification-occupancy model for multispecies datasets.
-We illustrate the model using carabid pitfall trap data from the National Ecological Observatory Network (NEON).
+Here we develop a joint classification-occupancy model for multispecies survey datasets.
+We illustrate the model using carabid pitfall trap data from the National Ecological Observatory Network (NEON) collected at Niwot Ridge, CO, USA.

+The manuscript is *in press* at Methods in Ecology & Evolution.

+Code is archived on Zenodo at https://doi.org/10.5281/zenodo.6394878

 ## Prerequisites

-To run this compendium, you'll need R installed
+To run this compendium, you'll need R installed/

 ## Quickstart

-This compendium produces the article's main figures.
-It does not produce the paper.
+This compendium produces the article's figures based off of the carabid case study results.

+It does not produce the paper nor simulation output.
+For simulation output, run ```simulations.R```.
+This will take a long time depending on your CPU bandwidth.
+For simulation figures, run ```sim_figs.R```

 ### Navigate to repository